 Qohelet didn't have the benefit of Christ's parable of the unjust steward, but he did have the Pentateuch; and he should have known better than to overlook the genuine benefits of wealth in helping people.
 The traditional wisdom has much to say about the joys and reward of generosity (Prov.
 14: 21, 31; 19: 4, 17; 22: 9; 28: 8, 27; 29: 14; 31: 20).
-But this is what we have learned to expect from a man whose empirical epistemology (knowing and reasoning from what we see) has soured his outlook on life and caused him to often forget the ancient wisdom.
+But this is what we have learned to expect from a man whose empirical epistemology (knowing and reasoning from what we see) has soured his outlook on life and caused him to often-but not always-forget the ancient wisdom.
 Who are we to judge him?
 Do we not often forget the ancient wisdom ourselves even in the light of additional revelation in the NT?
 My own forgetfulness is part of my reason for believing (along with Bartholomew) that Qohelet is not a rank pagan, but a believer whose outlook has, much as ours, been unduly affected by what he sees rather than what he believes.
 He is living by sight rather than by faith, and his interpretation of his experience is readily skewed by other experience.
 He is reasoning in a circle.
-193 Qohelet is looking at the world through glasses with yellow lenses; consequently, everything he sees is yellow.
-If he-and we-would simply take off the yellow glasses of his very limited experience and open the eyes of faith, he would see things more clearly as God sees them.
-As it is, the data seems to be pointing in the opposite direction from the ancient wisdom, but without God's perspective (God's revealed wisdom), Qohelet is only considering a small part of the data.
-His experimentation and conclusions are therefore skewed and incomplete.
-194
+192 Qohelet is looking at the world through glasses with yellow lenses; consequently, everything he sees is yellow.
+If he would simply take off the yellow glasses of his very limited experience and open the eyes of faith, he would see things more clearly as God sees them.
+As it is, the sensory data seems to be pointing in the opposite direction from the ancient